What is CGNAT and Which One is Best for My Network?

 Carrier-grade NAT (CGNAT) has become a popular solution.
 CGNAT enables multiple customers to share a single IP address.
 A CGNAT router acts as an agent between the Internet and a local private network (with many devices), so one public IP address can represent hundreds or thousands of private network devices.

-CGNAT limits the number of public IP addresses an organization uses by sharing a public IP address among many private IP addresses.
+CGNAT limits an organization's use of public IP addresses by sharing one public IP address among many private IP addresses.
 This reduces the need to buy additional IPv4 addresses continually.
 As a result, CGNAT has become an essential solution to maximize the use of limited IPv4 addresses and successfully transition to IPv6.

 Which CGNAT Solution is Best for My Network?